SECURITY Refer to JOBS in Security Level Details - Permissions

 NOTE For details on how jobs target devices, refer to A note on job targets.

 Add components to the job.
-Multiple components will run sequentially in the order in which they are defined.
+Components will be executed sequentially in the order in which they are added.

 |Add a Component